Price Increase to $22.50/tonne, Effective September 1, 2025 (August 1, 2025 for Benevity donors)

 • All of our partner projects also have other buyers, and they have become increasingly able to command more than COTAP’s $15.00 per tonne, or higher.
 Our partners have finite supply and they choose whom they do business with.
 So, COTAP needs to increase its pricing in order to be a competitive source of funding.
 If we offer less, then we are creating opportunity costs for our partners, and in turn we are basically reducing their potential to alleviate poverty.

-• Even after the increase, COTAP still has “middle of the road” pricing.
+• Even after the increase, we still have “middle of the road” pricing.
 We’ve never sought to be the cheapest option out there, nor the most expensive.
 Our goal is superior income creation for the poorest through substantial and direct sharing of carbon revenues.
-We continue to strive to be the best option worldwide for those who are interested in maximizing poverty alleviation per tonne and/or poverty alleviation per dollar.
+We continue to strive to be the best option worldwide for those who are interested in maximizing poverty alleviation per tonne and per dollar.

 • Cotappers will technically be offsetting fewer tonnes for the same dollar amount… but they’ll also be creating more income and alleviating more poverty for every tonne that they offset!